-What will the coming year look like?
+What does this year look like?
 Answers here.

-- Lunch, bus, and classroom seating look more “normal” with safety measures still in place.
+- Lunch, bus, and classroom seating are back to “normal” with an emphasis on ventilation.

 - Everyone on campus completed a daily wellness check and stayed home when ill